negrifelipe/InstagramDownloader/README.md

 ## How to use
 You can find a tutorial video here [Click Here](https://youtu.be/lEVK3g5pPqY)

+## Having a problem?
+Open an issue [here](https://github.com/01-Feli/InstagramDownloader/issues/new) and you will get support

 ## Disclaimer !
 I am not responsible if your account gets blocked from instagram by using/abusing of this tool